Geoffrey Robertson: Media career

-Since 1981, often with long intervals in between, Robertson has hosted an Australian television series of programmes called Geoffrey Robertson's Hypotheticals.
+Since 11 March 1984, often with long intervals in between, Robertson has hosted the Australian television series Geoffrey Robertson's Hypotheticals on ABC TV.
 These shows invite notable people, often including former and current political leaders, to discuss contemporary issues by assuming imagined identities in hypothetical situations.
-This program was often parodied by Steve Vizard on the Australian comedy sketch program Fast Forward.
+Robertson published printed collections of these in 1986 and 1991.
+In 2022, the Hypothetical "All at Sea" was staged at the Darling Harbour Theatre in Sydney and later broadcast by Radio National.
+Further stage shows were presented around Australia in 2024.

 He speaks at public events including many literary festivals.
 In 2009 he spoke at the Ideas Festival in Brisbane, Australia.
+Robertson appeared several times on the Australian panel discussion program Q+A, first in 2010 on a special program from the Festival of Dangerous Ideas.

 Writing career

 Robertson has written many books.
 One of them, The Justice Game (1998), is on the school curriculum in New South Wales, Australia.

 His 2005 book The Tyrannicide Brief: The Story of the Man Who Sent Charles I to the Scaffold details the story of John Cooke, who prosecuted Charles I of England in the treason trial that led to his execution.
-After the Restoration, Cooke was convicted of high treason and hanged, drawn and quartered.
+After the Stuart Restoration, Cooke was convicted of high treason and hanged, drawn and quartered.

 In his 2006 revision of Crimes Against Humanity, Robertson deals in detail with human rights, crimes against humanity and war crimes.
 The book starts with the history of human rights and has several case studies such as the case of General Augusto Pinochet of Chile, the Balkans Wars, and the 2003 Iraq War.
 His views on the United States' atomic bombings of Hiroshima and Nagasaki in Japan can be considered controversial.
 He considers the Hiroshima bomb was certainly justified, and that the second bomb on Nagasaki was most probably justified but that it might have been better if it was dropped outside a city.
 His argument is that the bombs, while killing more than 100,000 civilians, were justified because they pushed Emperor Hirohito of Japan to surrender, thus saving the lives of hundreds of thousands of allied forces, as well as Japanese soldiers and civilians.

-In his 2010 book, The Case of the Pope, Robertson claims that Pope Benedict XVI is guilty of protecting pedophiles because the church swore the victims to secrecy and moved perpetrators in Catholic sex abuse cases to other positions where they had access to children while knowing the perpetrators were likely to reoffend.
+In his 2010 book, The Case of the Pope, Robertson claims that Pope Benedict XVI is guilty of protecting pedophiles because the church swore the victims to secrecy and moved perpetrators in Catholic Church sex abuse cases to other positions where they had access to children while knowing the perpetrators were likely to reoffend.
 This, Robertson believes, constitutes the crime of assisting underage sex and when he was still Cardinal Ratzinger, the retired pope approved this policy up to November 2002.
-In Robertson's opinion, the Vatican is not a sovereign state and the pope is not immune to prosecution.
+In Robertson's opinion, the Vatican is not a sovereign state and the pope is not immune from prosecution.

 In An Inconvenient Genocide: Who Now Remembers the Armenians?
 (2014) Robertson presents an argument based on fact, evidence and his knowledge of international law, claiming that the horrific events that occurred in 1915 constitute genocide.